20 April 2025

 Think of it this way—communication is the glue that holds any relationship together, and a landlord-tenant relationship is no different.

-No one wants to live in a place where things are constantly broken, and no one seems to care.
-Staying on top of maintenance is a game-changer.- Conduct regular inspections – But don’t just check for issues—ask your tenants if there’s anything they need.
+- Conduct regular inspections – But don’t just check for issues—ask your tenants if there’s anything they need.

 - Handle repairs quickly – A leaky faucet may seem minor, but delayed repairs can make tenants feel neglected.